LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

    open -a Xcode Podfile
    ```

-5. In the Podfile, add the **LPMessagingSDK** pod to integrate it into your Xcode project.
+   Add the **LPMessagingSDK** pod to integrate it into your Xcode project.
 Make sure you change the target name to YOUR target name:

    ```ruby
    source 'https://github.com/LivePersonInc/iOSPodSpecs.git'